AN EVENING OF POETRY

 Ruefully, the general manager stopped putting out the chairs.

 “You don’t get any help these days.
-I have

 To sort out everything from furniture to faxes.